pmndrs/zustand/readme.md

 ## Selecting multiple state slices

-It's just like mapStateToProps in Redux. zustand will run a small shallow equal over the object you return.
-Of course, it won't cause re-renders if these properties aren't changed in the state model.
+Just like with Reduxes mapStateToProps, useStore can select state, either atomically or by returning an object.
+It will run a small shallow-equal test over the results you return and update the component on changes.

 ```jsx
 const { foo, bar } = useStore(state => ({ foo: state.foo, bar: state.bar }))
 ```

-Or, if you prefer, atomic selects do the same ...
+Atomic selects do the same ...

 ```jsx
 const foo = useStore(state => state.foo)